Vyral/sandy-eagon-blog/_posts/2020-09-30-how-we-replaced-worry-with-solutions-and-a-plan.md

 <p style="text-align: center;"><em>Here’s the story of two families that we helped at the same time.</em></p>

 Hey there\!
-It’s Sandy with Sandy and Company here today, and I”m going to share with you two families that we helped all at once.
+It’s Sandy with Sandy & Company here today, and I'm going to share with you two families that we helped all at once.

 Doug and Kim had been looking for a new home for about five months.
 They were renting shop space and needed that as well as a little bit of elbow room to boot.

 Judy’s husband had just passed away, and even before then, they were having trouble getting around and keeping up with the maintenance on their property, house, and shop.
 The two of them were in the same friend group and realized they could solve each other’s issues.

-We were invited to help, and so we sat down, had a round table discussion, and let them know what could be done—and helped them decide what *should* be done.
+**We were invited to help, and so we sat down, had a round table discussion, and let them know what could be done**—and helped them decide what *should* be done.

 {% include pullquote.html %}